The boss is the best organizer

-But, for the musicians, the last straw was apparently the firing (and attempted deportation) of the orchestra’s personnel manager:
+But, for the musicians, the last straw was apparently the firing (and attempted deportation and false arrest) of the orchestra’s personnel manager:

 After last May’s mass exodus, personnel manager Kamen Petkov was the only long-term full-time employee left in the ISO office.
 He has played violin with the ISO since 1994, though it’s not his main talent.
 “I consider myself a musician, but I know that there are much better musicians than me out there,” he says.
 At the managing gig, which he took in 2000, after earning a business degree and accumulating four summers’ experience working as an operations intern at Grant Park Music Festival, he’s true prodigy. “…

 Petkov says his troubles with Deal began in October 2006, when he arrived at a rehearsal to discover that the maestra had rearranged the seating chart, abruptly assigning Laura LaCombe — a contracted violinist who for 11 years had played near the top of the second violin section — to sit at the last stand, behind subs who had never even auditioned for the ISO.
 LaCombe, who also taught orchestra and violin at Lincoln Land Community College, walked out of rehearsal and never returned.
 “It was just my turn to get hit on, I guess,” she says.